-In 2006, Brian stepped down as KVMR’s GM to pursue other interests but his radio career wasn’t over yet.
+In 2006, Brian stepped down as KVMR’s GM to pursue other interests but his radio career wasn’t over.
 He continued to produce Harmony Ridge and KVMR’s Celtic Festival, an event he had helped found in 1996.
-In 2007, Brian was recruited as the General Manager of North State Public Radio (NSPR), the NPR affiliate based at California State University Chico.
+In 2007, Brian was recruited as the General Manager of North State Public Radio (NSPR) - the NPR affiliate based at California State University Chico.
 Brian moved to Chico that spring and served in that role for the next eight years.
 During Brian's tenure at NSPR, he reprised Harmony Ridge Saturday afternoons for almost four years.
-Brian retired at the end of 2014 and returned to the Sierra Foothills in 2016.
+Brian retired from Chico State at the end of 2014 and returned to the Sierra Foothills in 2016.

-Brian now dedicates his time to quieter pursuits and retains his deep passion for music.
-He loves many musical genres but aligns most closely with contemporary folk, acoustic, Bluegrass, Old Time, Celtic, and folk rock.
-Brian's educational background is in Anthropology, Archaeology, Architecture and the History of the American West - themes that also find expression in his programming.
+Brian and Harmony Ridge returned to KVMR's regular schedule in May 2019 rotating with Dave "Buzz" Barnett on Thursday afternoons from 2-4pm.
+Harmony Ridge features lyrically-driven contemporary folk, singer/songwriters, acoustic, Bluegrass, Old Time, Celtic, and folk rock.
+Brian's educational background is in Anthropology, Archaeology, Architectural History and the History of the American West - themes that often find expression in his programming.